 The Gulf Coast Center for Law & Policy is a non-profit, public interest law firm and justice center with a mission to build, serve and advocate for structural shifts that promote equity in law, society and community.
 GCCLP envisions social, economic and political systems throughout the Gulf Coast that promote equity and justice for all people.

-GCCLP’s scope of work spans the Gulf South states, namely: Louisiana, Mississippi, Alabama, Florida and Texas.
+Our work spans the Gulf South states, namely: Louisiana, Mississippi, Alabama, Florida and Texas.
 We believe the basis of genuine, systematic and transformative solutions that tackle the real causes of inequity in the Gulf South must be rooted in restorative justice and human rights.
-Therefore, GCCLP’s long-term work addresses intersecting visions of Climate Justice, Migrant Rights, Land Sovereignty and Economic Opportunity for Gulf Coast communities on the frontlines of climate change.
+Our programs, services and trainings start at the intersection of Climate Justice, Migrant Rights, Land Sovereignty and Economic Opportunity for communities on the frontlines of climate change.

 By Michelle Pichon

 As this next election approaches I am very conscious of how important and serious a matter voting is.